Harshitha-code07/Multi-Task-AI-Profiler-for-Global-Health-SDG-3-/README.md

 Install dependencies: pip install pandas numpy scikit-learn matplotlib seaborn

+Ensure the dataset .csv file is in the same directory as the Jupyter Notebook.

 Run the Jupyter Notebook to view the full pipeline and policy simulation.